asnassif/python-api-challenge/README.md

-Create a new repository for this project called python-api-challenge.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, create a directory for both of the Python Challenges.
-Use folder names corresponding to the challenges: WeatherPy.

-Inside the folder that you just created, add new files called WeatherPy.ipynb and VacationPy.ipynb.
-These will be the main scripts to run for each analysis.

-Push the above changes to GitHub.

 Part I - WeatherPy
 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.